IDFCTS/MLOps-Training/02-Docker/02-docker.md

 5. [Exerecises](https://hamk-sysadmin-docker.github.io/exercises/) - Do everything up to 2.4

 ### Key Concepts:
--   container
+-   Container
--   security groups
+-   Security groups
--   container vs VM
+-   Container vs VM
--   image and layer
+-   Image and layer
--   dockerfile
+-   Dockerfile
--   docker build and docker run
+-   Docker build and docker run
--   bind mount vs volume
+-   Bind mount vs volume
--   dockerd
+-   Dockerd
--   docker compose
+-   Docker compose
--   docker alternatives
+-   Docker alternatives

 ### Final Exercise:
 - Create a Dockerfile that packs your code of the Fastapi code from the previous section.